vojtechruz/vojtechruzicka-blog/src/posts/java-cloning-problems/index.md

 featuredImage: './clone.jpg'
 ---

-Java\'s mechanism for copying objects is deeply flawed.
+Java's mechanism for copying objects is deeply flawed.
 What are the alternatives?
 What are the pitfalls if you decide to use Java cloning anyway?
 <!--more-->

 Why clone objects?